 Contributed by Victoria Yore from Follow Me Away

-I haven’t had the pleasure of visiting Scotland yet, but I know that I can’t wait to see Scotland’s famous castles along with some of it’s lesser traveled castles and castle ruins.
+I haven’t had the pleasure of visiting Scotland yet, but I know that I can’t wait to see Scotland’s famous castles along with some of its UNESCO World Heritage Sites and lesser-traveled castles and castle ruins.
 If you want to see a few Scottish castles and other gorgeous sites, consider a North Coast 500 road trip or another scenic Scottish drive.

 Do you know if your ancestors ever owned a castle?
 It was pretty exciting to find out that mine did!
 Located in a remote area 80kms west of Fort William in the Scottish Highlands, Castle Tioram dates back to the 14th century and was the seat of my ancestor’s clan, the Macdonalds of Clanranald.